-- Restoring Website (Uploading themes, XML files etc,)
+- Restoring Website (Uploading themes, XML files, etc,)

 And you are ready to go.

 At last one thing, you must consider while purging your website data files or doing website maintenance, is to disallow Google bots to crawl.
-Because, if Google bots crawl your website and start indexing it during this period, this will seriously harm your website SEO and in serious conditions, they can even ban your website.
+If Google bots crawl your website and start indexing it during this period, this will seriously harm your website SEO and in serious conditions, they can even ban your website.

 Frequently Asked Questions